andreaquezada/frase_dataanalysis/README.md

 ## Contact

-For questions or issues, contact me at andreagtzq@gmail.com
+For questions or issues, contact me at andrea.quezada@pm.me

 ---